Civility Week 2023

 Civility is a critical part of inclusive design.
 By treating people with various disabilities with civility, designers can help to create a more open, welcoming, and inclusive society where everyone can participate fully.
 This panel discussion will explore the creative process of inclusive design, with a focus on how to address health disparities, advocate for accessibility, and foster collaboration.

-Mallorie Dunn, FIT Adjunct Professor, Fashion Department and CCPS, Owner/Designer of inclusive and sustainable brand SmartGlamour
+Mallorie Dunn, Adjunct Professor, Fashion Design; Owner/Designer of inclusive and sustainable brand SmartGlamour

 Social media is an integral part of any brand—and the comments section is a democratization of people's opinions and insights.
 How do we curate a space where conversation is encouraged but harassment is not tolerated or fed upon?
 We must understand those who differ from us, and then also consider them actively when creating brands, products, and community.
 This workshop will touch on: the importance of accurate representation, tips for keeping your space safe, intentional language, continued learning and passing the mic, and action items for implementation.

-Professor Subhalakshmi Gooptu, Assistant Professor English and Communication Studies, FIT
+Subhalakshmi Gooptu, Assistant Professor, English and Communication Studies

 Nicole F. Ndzibah, Executive Director, Social Justice Center at FIT